syncfusion-content/winui-docs/winui/System-Requirements.md

 # System Requirements for WinUI Components

-The system requirements for using our Syncfusion® WinUI platform are as follows
+The system requirements for using our Syncfusion&reg; WinUI platform are as follows

 ## Operating Systems